 |Number of states represented||50|

-|Number of countries represented||75|
+|Number of countries represented||52|

-|Average Age of Students:||36|
+|Average Age of Students:||38|

 The Institutional Research Office provides accurate and timely information, research, and assessment to the Regent University community and external constituencies.
 The Office of Institutional Research functions as the official source of university-related statistics for external reporting.
-The office serves the university and its stakeholders by provide timely information in support of academic and administrative decision making, planning, policy formation and budgetary planning.
+The office serves the university and its stakeholders by providing timely information in support of academic and administrative decision making, planning, policy formation and budgetary planning.
 We communicate frequently with senior administrators to keep them informed of all statistical data as it pertains to the overall strengths and weaknesses of the university.

-We also work to increase the visibility and recognition of Regent’s degree programs by completing annual surveys for national publishers including including ACT, College Board, Council of Graduate Schools (CGS), Higher Education Publication Directory (HEP), Military Advanced Education (MAE), Moody’s, Peterson’s, Princeton Review and U.S. News & World Report.
+We also work to increase the visibility and recognition of Regent’s degree programs by completing annual surveys for national publishers including ACT, College Board, Council of Graduate Schools (CGS), Higher Education Publication Directory (HEP), Military Advanced Education (MAE), Moody’s, Peterson’s, Princeton Review and U.S. News & World Report.
 In addition, we maintain institutional research memberships as well as participate in regional conferences including the Virginia Association for Management and Analysis Planning (VAMAP) and the Southern Association for Institutional Research (SAIR).

 General Institutional Information

 - Privacy of Student Records–Family Educational Rights and Privacy Act (FERPA)